philbowles/pmbtools/README.md

 Firstly it "smooths out" differences in the hardware of ESP8266 / ESP32 that make writing cross-platform code a lot simpler, faster and easier to debug.
 This type of thing is usually known as a "Hardware Abstraction Layer" or "HAL"

 Secondly it provides a few utility functions of the kind that most programmers collect over the years.
-They usually include / re-write at the beginning of every project.
+They usually include / re-write them at the beginning of every project.
 I make no claims for any of the functions to be special or clever - they are just *my* quirky little way of doing things the way *I* like doing them.
 They have developed historically and also happen to be called by pretty much every piece of code I write, so - like 'em or not - you gotta have 'em!
 Finally, there are no doubt many different / better / faster ways of doing some of the tasks: If you think so, then you do them *your* way and spare me any lessons, please.

 Perhaps the quickest explanation for this library is to show the *other libraries* that depend on it and where it sits in the grand scheme of rapid development of asynchronous multitasking apps on ESP8266 / ESP32: